drocheam/musurf-reader/README.md

 <br/>

 ### Required Packages
-`numpy, struct`
+`numpy`

-Tested with Python 3.8 and PyCharm 2020.3.2
+Tested with Python 3.8 and numpy 1.17